Updated: 7 days ago

 Osteoarthritis (OA) - which is a degenerative condition in joint cartilage and bones.
 It is most commonly found in the hip, knees and thumbs.

 Topically, CBD’s most alluring attributes are its anti-inflammatory and analgesic (pain- relieving) properties.
-Your skin is the largest organ you have, it also has the highest amount and concentration of cannabinoid receptors.
+Your skin is the largest organ you have, it also has the highest amount and concentration of CB2 receptors, which makes CBD topicals highly effective.

 A study taken place in 2016 stated that "topical CBD application has therapeutic potential for relief of arthritis pain-related behaviors and inflammation without evident side-effects"